Generalized additive model for location, scale and shape: Overview of the model

 In GAMLSS the exponential family distribution assumption for the response variable, ($y$), (essential in GLMs and GAMs), is relaxed and replaced by a general distribution family, including highly skew and/or kurtotic continuous and discrete distributions.

-The systematic part of the model is expanded to allow modeling not only of the mean (or location) but other parameters of the distribution of y as linear and/or nonlinear, parametric and/or additive non-parametric functions of explanatory variables and/or random effects.
+The systematic part of the model is expanded to allow modelling not only of the mean (or location) but possibly other parameters of the distribution of response as linear and/or nonlinear, parametric and/or additive non-parametric functions of explanatory variables and/or random effects.